hzeller/rpi-rgb-led-matrix/utils/README.md

 sudo ./led-image-viewer animated.gif         # Show an animated gif sudo ./led-image-viewer -t5 animated.gif     # Show an animated gif for 5 seconds sudo ./led-image-viewer -l2 animated.gif     # Show an animated gif for 2 loops
+sudo ./led-image-viewer -D16 animated.gif    # Play animated gif, use 16ms frame delay

+# If you want to have an even frame rate, that is depending on your
+# refresh rate, use the following.
+Note, your refresh rate is dependent on
+# factors such as chain length and rows; use --led-show-refresh to get an idea.
+sudo ./led-image-viewer -D0 -V12 animated.gif # Frame rate = 1/12 refresh rate

 sudo ./led-image-viewer    -w3 foo.jpg bar.png  # show two images, wait 3 seconds between.
 Stop.
 sudo ./led-image-viewer    -w3 foo.jpg -w2 bar.png baz.png  # show images, wait 3 seconds after the first, 2 seconds after the second and third.
 Stop.